Ariacell/PlayingWithPromises/README.md

-# MockApolloProviderBugRepro
+# Playing With Promises
-Minimal reproduction of strange apollo provider bug with MockedProvider and array return types in newData
+A playground for testing Promises and testability of asynchronous code in React and NodeJS frameworks with Jest.

 Steps to run after cloning this repo: